rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 ~~~

 Notes:
-* `-hopt_train_only_once 1` causes that only one RF model is trained in the beggining and then is simply evaluated for evry point (parameter values).
+* `-hopt_train_only_once 1` causes that only one RF model is trained in the beginning and then it is simply evaluated for every point (parameter values).
-* Ideally, it should be executed with `-hopt_train_only_once 0 -loop 10` but it would be computationally very expensive.
+* Ideally, it should be executed with `-hopt_train_only_once 0 -loop 10` but that would be computationally very expensive.
-* Now the results capure peculiarties of one trained RF model, but for illustration might be sufficient.
+* Now, the results also capure peculiarties of the one particular trained RF model, but for illustration it is hopefully sufficient.

 Results: